 Consent is ENTHUSIASTIC!
 Out Loud, and Freely Given!
-No means no. It needs no further explanation, but If you'd like to learn more, stop by the School of Safe Sex to learn how to make consent playful and fun as well as being thorough.
+No means no. It needs no further explanation.
 Remember crickets are not consent.
-Always ask before huggin, kissing, high-fiving, staring or photographing another person.
+Always ask before huggin, kissing, high-fiving, oogling or photographing another person.
+Penis.

-ADA ACCESS:
+ADA Access:

 ADA Porta Potties are available at this event and are reserved for individuals with disabilities.
 The Info Booth Hug Deli at Center Camp can give you more information about the ADA Porta Portties.